Lin Qi (businessman): Yoozoo

-Death
+Assassination

-Lin Qi reportedly felt unwell after getting off work on December 16, 2020.
+Lin Qi reportedly felt unwell after getting off work on 16 December 2020.
 He sought medical treatment on his own, but went to a hospital the following day.
-After doctors determined that the patient had been poisoned with methylmercury chloride (CH3HgCl), the hospital contacted the police, who initiated an investigation.
+After doctors determined that the patient had been poisoned with methylmercury chloride (CH3Hg+), the hospital contacted the police, who initiated an investigation.
 Zhao Jilong, the executive producer of 3 Body Problem, and his wife were also poisoned, but survived.
 Lin Qi died on 25 December 2020.

-The police eventually arrested Xu Yao, a former Yoozoo Games executive, who was indicted for murder, tried, and, in 2024, found guilty and sentenced to death.
-According to the court's decision, his motive was a dispute over running the business, while other sources assign it to Xu Yao getting a pay cut and being demoted for poor work performance.
+Police eventually arrested Xu Yao, a former Yoozoo Games executive, who was indicted for murder, tried, and, in 2024, found guilty and sentenced to death.
+According to the court's decision, his motive was a dispute over running the business, while other sources assign it to Xu getting a pay cut and being demoted for poor work performance.
+Xu was executed on 21 May 2026.